 Recently, we have updated the indoor unit with an innovative PA stage.

-Since the foundation of Consilia in 2004, we have finished and supported over 42 projects.
+Since the foundation of Consilia in 2004, we have finished and supported dozens of projects.

 Consilia has a workforce of 30 developers in the competence fields of software development, software testing, hardware design, RF design, FPGA design, DSP design, and PCB design.